Gross-Neveu model with O(2)$_L\times$O(2)$_R$ chiral symmetry: Duality with Zakharov-Mikhailov model and large $N$ solution: Massless hadrons, chiral spiral and phase diagram

 \section{Massless hadrons, chiral spiral and phase diagram}

-In this section, we briefly consider topics which have come up previously in the NJL model, the SU(2)$_L \times$SU(2)$_R$ isoNJL model and the U(2)$_L \times$U(2)$_R$ GN model.
-Whenever such a model possesses a ``chiral circle" and massless mesons, the possibility arises to generate both massless multi-fermion bound states and ``chiral spiral" type matter phases \cite{L15,L20}.
+In this section, we briefly consider topics that have come up previously in the NJL model, the SU(2)$_L \times$SU(2)$_R$ isoNJL model and the U(2)$_L \times$U(2)$_R$ GN model.
+Whenever such a model possesses a ``chiral circle" and massless mesons, the possibility arises to generate both massless multifermion bound states and ``chiral spiral" type matter phases \cite{L15,L20}.
 Whereas the massless mesons are related to small fluctuations around the vacuum into some flat direction (Goldstone modes), massless baryons correspond to one full turn around the chiral circle.
 The axial anomaly links winding number to fermion density.
-Due to the common charge conjugation symmetry, the situation of the O(2) chiral GN model is perhaps closest to the one of the isoNJL model.
-We refer to Sect.
-V of Ref.~\cite{L21} for the pertinent discussion in the isoNJL model.
+Because of the common charge conjugation symmetry, the situation of the O(2) chiral GN model is perhaps closest to the one of the isoNJL model.
+We refer to Sec.~V of Ref.~\cite{L21} for the pertinent discussion in the isoNJL model.
 Here, only the condensates $\bar{\psi}\psi$ and $\bar{\psi} i \gamma_5 \tau_3\psi $ had to be used.
 The crucial ingredient was the unitary transformation

 If applied to the vacuum HF equation with potential $\gamma^0 m$, it generates an isospin chemical potential $b \tau_3$ from the kinetic term and changes the mass term into the characteristic chiral spiral condensate